Account Abstraction Security Pyramid

 Starknet has two key characteristics:

-1. Low gas fees, which allows us to do things which are not economically viable on L1, taking advantage of the very low to compute cost on L2.
+1. Scalable computation, which allows us to do things that are not economically viable on L1, taking advantage of the very low compute cost on Starknet.

 You can read more in our article about account abstraction.